'It wasn't a conspiracy': former Defence Force chief Tim Keating denies key Burnham file buried

 He was, however, unable to say what investigation had been taken to figure out how the report ended up in the safe.
 He could also not say why his former chief of staff, Ross Smith - had not looked at the second register.

 Smith earlier in the week said he had been unable to find the source of the ISAF report.
+McDonald suggested he may now be recalled.

 The inquiry has heard the NZDF's incorrect understanding of the ISAF report came after its senior SAS officer in Afghanistan was allowed to read four lines of the report and misunderstood the actual conclusion that there may have been civilian deaths.
-The conclusion was passed up the chain.
+That was then passed up the chain.

 That was despite ISAF earlier issuing a press release to the contrary and another NZDF officer saying he believed civilians could have been killed.